nepbish07al/bisaki-userbot/readme.md

 There are two script files in this repository.
 One for the linux and one for the Android.

-Run the scripts and you are good to go.

 **FOR LINUX**

-1. Download the script
+1. Download the script (bisaki-linux.sh)
 2. Go to the downloaded folder
 3. Open the folder in terminal
 4. And run the following command